jacebenson/cedar/docs/versioned_docs/version-2.0/tutorial/chapter2/cells.md

 </TabItem>
 </Tabs>

 However, this is not a valid query name for our existing Posts SDL (`api/src/graphql/posts.sdl.{js,ts}`) and Service (`api/src/services/posts/posts.{js,ts}`).
 (To see where these files come from, go back to the [Creating a Post Editor section](getting-dynamic.md#creating-a-post-editor) in the _Getting Dynamic_ part.)
-Redwood names the query elements after the cell itself for convenience (more often than not you'll be creating a cell for a specific model), but in this case our cell name doesn't match our model name so we'll need to make some manual tweaks.
+Cedar names the query elements after the cell itself for convenience (more often than not you'll be creating a cell for a specific model), but in this case our cell name doesn't match our model name so we'll need to make some manual tweaks.

 We'll have to rename them to `posts` in both the query name and in the prop name in `Success`: